Foundations of regular variation on topological spaces: Preface

-\textit{Organization and main new results.} The paper is organised as follows.
-Section~\ref{sec:scaling-bornology} introduces main topological concepts, moduli, and ideals.
+\textit{Organisation and main new results.} This monograph is organised as follows.
+Chapter~\ref{sec:scaling-bornology} introduces the main topological concepts and the definitions of a modulus and an ideal.
+We identify properties of an ideal which ensure that it is generated by a continuous modulus.
+Furthermore, we introduce the concept of products of ideals, which is essential for formalising results on hidden regular variation.
 It also provides a general representation of homogeneous measures.
+While our main setting is that of Baire measures, the results become applicable to Borel measures on perfectly normal (most importantly, metric) carrier spaces, where Borel and Baire $\sigma$-algebras coincide.

-Section~\ref{sec:vague-convergence-rv} begins by formalising vague convergence in general topological spaces and proceeds to develop the theory of regularly varying measures.
-Here we discuss continuous mappings of such measures, the hidden regular variation phenomenon, and extensions to product spaces.
-A key contribution here is a significant generalisation of Breiman’s lemma, dealing with a pair consisting of a regularly varying random element and a function thereof.
-Furthermore, we present a comprehensive characterisation of regular variation for equivalence classes in quotient spaces.
+Chapter~\ref{sec:vague-convergence-rv} begins by formalising vague convergence in general topological spaces and proceeds to develop the theory of regularly varying measures.
+The key r\^{o}le is played by functionally open and functionally closed sets, which replace open and closed sets appearing in the classical Portmanteau theorem.
+We discuss continuous mappings of regularly varying measures, the hidden regular variation phenomenon, and extensions to product spaces.
+In relation to the latter point, our principal contribution in Section~\ref{sec:scal-prod-spac} is a significant generalisation of Breiman’s lemma dealing with the product of a regularly varying random element and a functional thereof.
+Furthermore, in Section~\ref{sec:quotient-spaces-under} we present a comprehensive characterisation of regular variation for equivalence classes in quotient spaces.
+It should be noted that passing to quotient spaces may lead to the loss of many important topological features, and here our general setting of regular variation in topological spaces is particularly useful.

-In the setting of metric spaces, we develop an approximation framework tailored to the analysis of regularly varying distributions.
-This approach also yields a deeper understanding of regular variation in Banach and Hilbert spaces, arising in recent works \cite{MR4745556} in the Hilbert space setting and \cite{kim:kok24,janssen23} in Banach spaces.
+In the setting of metric spaces adopted in Section~\ref{sec:regul-vari-polish}, we develop an approximation framework tailored to the analysis of regularly varying distributions.
+This approach also yields a deeper understanding of regular variation in Banach and in Hilbert spaces, extending recent works in the Hilbert space setting \cite{MR4745556} and in Banach spaces \cite{kim:kok24,janssen23}.